ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 [16](#_footnoteref_16).
 Actually, the code above would not compile, as the cos() function has to be imported from the math module.
-A first line like \"from std/math import cos\" would fix that, but we leave that out by intend for now.
+A first line like "from std/math import cos" would fix that, but we leave that out by intend for now.